jboss-developer/jboss-eap-quickstarts/spring-greeter/README.md

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.

-When you deploy this example, two users are automatically created for you: emuster and jdoe.
-This data is located in the `src/main/resources/init-db.sql` file.

-The `spring-greeter` differs from the standard `greeter` quickstart in that it uses Spring MVC for Mapping GET and POST request:
+The `spring-greeter` quickstart is based on the `greeter` quickstart, but differs in that it uses Spring MVC for Mapping GET and POST requests:

 * `<mvc:annotation-driven\>` configured in `src/main/webapp/WEB-INF/spring-mvc-context.xml` tells Spring to look for `@RequestMapping` in our controllers.